 -James W. Danner, Sr., Mayor

 About Hondo Texas

-Hondo, Texas is a city in and the county seat of Medina County, Texas.
-Located on US Highway 90 West just 41 miles west of San Antonio within the Eagle Pass, Laredo and San Antonio triangle.
-Since 1689, when Spanish explorer Alonso De Leon passed through, naming the Medina River and the Hondo (“deep”) and Seco (“dry”) Creeks on his way to East Texas, the name Hondo has been on the lips of those who passed through.
+Hondo, Texas is the county seat of Medina County, Texas.
+It is located on US Highway 90 West just 41 miles west of San Antonio within the Eagle Pass, Laredo and San Antonio triangle.
+In 1689, Spanish explorer Alonso De Leon passed through the area on his way to East Texas and named the Medina River and the Hondo (“deep”) and Seco (“dry”) Creeks.
 From the time that San Antonio was founded in 1718, dozens of expeditions and hundreds of travelers passed through the Hondo area.
 The Republic of Texas fought the Mexican Army here in the 1842 Battle of the Arroyo Hondo.
 Hondo is located on the U.S. Highway 90 and the Southern Pacific Railroad, forty-one miles west of San Antonio.
 Established in 1881, the town was first dubbed Hondo City.
 The community had 25 residents in 1884, 200 in 1892, and 2,500 in 1915.
 A post office designated Hondo City and began operation in 1882.

 Castroville was displaced as the county seat in favor of Hondo in an election on August 27, 1892.
 The beautiful Italian limestone courthouse was completed in 1893, built on a block of land the railroad president had donated ten years earlier for a courthouse lot.
 The name of the post office was changed to Hondo in 1895.
 The town quickly became a trade and shipping center for the area’s agricultural and ranching economy.
 During its heyday in the early 1900s, most of the downtown business buildings were built chiefly of D’Hanis brick.